 To do the full run, follow Rt.
 340 upstream to Bakerton Rd., where there is a flea market on your

 left.
 Turn right on Bakerton Rd. to where the road goes under a stone railroad bridge and make an

 immediate right.
 This puts you several hundred yards above Dam #3.

 Dam #3 is usually run from one of the middle chutes.
 Check to see they are clear.

-Class II section of ledges under normal conditions.
-Caution should be used at higher water levels
+a Class II section of ledges under normal conditions.
+Caution should be used at higher water

-and colder times of year because the width of the river here can make a spill difficult to recover
+levels and colder times of year because the width of the river here can make a spill difficult to